Title: Transforming Rural Economies and Youth Livelihoods (TREYL)

 - To break the cycle of low agricultural productivity and increasing poverty levels in young people aged 25 – 35.

 - 6,000 young people will increase their income by making regenerative agriculture commercially viable.

 - Over the longer term, we will impact 80,000 young people by demonstrating the viability of businesses in the agricultural sector.

 - To transform local market systems, creating demand for products and services provided by young people will ensure the programme’s long-term sustainability.

-In just over a year, the programme has mobilised businesses, government and civil society from two sectors.
-Collaboration between different market actors leads to new solutions to address the constraints associated with access to finance, market information and training.
-The programme supports the development of a number of new enterprises that support regenerative agriculture and provide opportunities for young people.
+The programme has mobilised businesses, government and civil society.
+Collaboration between different market actors has led to new solutions and addressed constraints around access to finance, market information and training.
+The programme has also supported the development of a number of new enterprises that support regenerative agriculture and provide opportunities for young people.

 More young people employed within the agricultural sector

 - 620 mentors were recruited (41% female), who have influenced a further 6000 young people (46% female) to engage in agribusiness.

 - Previously many were employed as welders, boda boda drivers (motorbike taxis), or practising subsistence agriculture.

 - Over 70% of young farmers have adopted new, regenerative agriculture technologies (e.g. vermiculture technology, hydroponics production and integrated pest management).